Scripting Tips and Best Practices¶

 ngc user who --format_type json ngc user --format_type json who

-Global arguments always validate the specified values, even if they the argument does not affect the command.
-For example, because the specified ACE does not exist, the following command produces an error and does not execute the
+Global arguments always validate the specified values, even if the argument does not affect the command.
+For example, because the specified organization does not exist, the following command produces an error and does not execute the command:

 +---------+---------------+---------------------+---------------------+----------------------+-------------------------+